aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 * `encryption_provider_key` - (Optional, ForceNew, Available in 1.103.2+) The disk encryption key.
 * `maintenance_window` - (Optional, Available in 1.109.1+) The cluster maintenance window，effective only in the professional managed cluster.
 Managed node pool will use it.
 Detailed below.
 * `load_balancer_spec` - (ForceNew, Available in 1.117.0+) The cluster api server load balance instance specification, default `slb.s1.small`.
 For more information on how to select a LB instance specification, see [SLB instance overview](https://help.aliyun.com/document_detail/85931.html).
+* `control_plane_log_ttl` - (Optional, ForceNew, Available in 1.141.0+) Controls the sampling interval of plane logs.
+Default `30`.
+If control plane logs are to be collected, `control_plane_log_ttl` and `control_plane_log_components` must be specified.
+* `control_plane_log_components` - (Optional, ForceNew, Available in 1.141.0+) List of target components for which logs need to be collected.
+Supports `apiserver`, `kcm` and `scheduler`.
+* `control_plane_log_project` - (Optional, ForceNew, Available in 1.141.0+) Control plane log project.
+If this field is not set, a log service project named k8s-log-{ClusterID} will be automatically created.
+* `retain_resources` - (Optional, Available in 1.141.0+) Resources that are automatically created during cluster creation, including NAT gateways, SNAT rules, SLB instances, and RAM Role, will be deleted.
+Resources that are manually created after you create the cluster, such as SLB instances for Services, will also be deleted.
+If you need to retain resources, please configure with `retain_resources`.
+There are several aspects to pay attention to when using `retain_resources` to retain resources.
+After configuring `retain_resources` into the terraform configuration manifest file, you first need to run `terraform apply`.Then execute `terraform destroy`.

 ##### maintenance_window